Codecademy/docs/content/css/concepts/transform-functions/terms/scale/scale.md

 ## Definition

-CSS transform function that changes the size of an element to make it larger or smaller.
+Changes the size of an element to make it larger or smaller.

 ## Syntax